FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: INTRODUCTION

 3. \textit{Interaction of Privacy and Hardness of Bandit:} In Theorem \ref{thm: regret}, we identify a unique interplay between two competing hardness: privacy and the internal hardness of the bandit instance.
 We show that as the internal hardness of bandit decreases, the hardness due to privacy becomes more prevalent and persists for wider (and larger) values of the privacy parameters, and vice-versa.
 To the best of our knowledge, this is a previously unidentified phenomenon, and demands careful understanding.

-4. \textit{Improved analysis of N-IHT}: We provide a refined analysis for Peeling-based~\citep{dwork2021differentially} empirical risk minimization with or without a linear model.
-This yields a tighter bound on estimation error of N-IHT and is used in the regret analysis of FLIPHAT.
+4. \textit{Improved analysis of N-IHT}: We provide a refined analysis for Peeling-based~\citep{dwork2021differentially} empirical risk minimization under non i.i.d. setting.
+This yields a bound on estimation error of N-IHT under the SLCB setting, and it is used in the regret analysis of FLIPHAT.
 The results and tools developed here might be of independent interest and can be applied in settings where N-IHT is deployed.